 Friends of St Valentines Peak

 The purpose of our group is to upgrade then maintain the existing walking track on the northern slopes of St Valentines Peak.
 This will prevent the erosion and track degradation currently caused by the increasing number of users who are wishing to access this unique alpine environment.
-Information panels may also be erected to educate track users on the flora and fauna values that exist in the area.

 Who we are